Women in combat: Germany

 In 2001, Germany opened all combat units to women.
 This greatly increased recruitment for female soldiers.
 Since 2001, the number of women in the German Armed Forces has tripled.
 By 2009, 800 female soldiers were serving in combat units.

 India

 India began recruiting women to non-medical positions in the armed forces in 1992.

 In 2007 on 19 January, the United Nations first all female peacekeeping force made up of 105 Indian policewomen was deployed to Liberia.

-In 2014, India's army had 3 per cent women, the Navy 2.8 per cent and the Air Force performed best with 8.5 per cent women.
+In 2014, India's army had 3 % women, the Navy 2.8 % and the Air Force performed best with 8.5 % women among their officers.

 In 2015 India opened new combat air force roles for women as fighter pilots, adding to their role as helicopter pilots in the Indian Air Force.

 In 2020, the Supreme Court of India has ordered the Centre to ensure that women officers are given a permanent commission (PC) in the Army while adding that the officers will now be eligible for command posting.
 The court stated that all terms of appointments of women officers shall be the same as their male counterparts.